PinpointAVL/SantaCruzer/README.md

 # SantaCruzer
-GTFS Feed for Santa Cruzer
+GTFS Feed for the Santa Cruzer Beach/Downtown Shuttle in Santa Cruz, California